karthikhosur/italtoken/whitepaper.md

 #### 2.1.3.1 Off-chain Ledger Security

-The off-chain ledger implementation incorporates multiple security layers to maintain integrity between blockchain settlements:
+The CVmine transaction ledger implementation incorporates multiple security layers to maintain integrity between blockchain settlements:

 - **Distributed Database Architecture**: The ledger operates across multiple geographically dispersed nodes with real-time replication
 - **Multi-level Encryption**: All stored transactions use AES-256 encryption at rest and TLS 1.3 for data in transit